BetterRimworlds/Stargate/README.md

 * Fixed the "inspect string for * contains empty lines" console error.
 * Fixed all of the "can't assign items to a faction" error messages.
 * Fixed the bug since B19 where colonists went *crazy* if they had ever been drafted.

+05.00.00
+* Made the Stargate research much more difficult to achieve.

 ## Contributors